CliffordBelich04/CliffordBelich04.github.io/README.md

 # OVERALL

 Overall, I do not project this website to be a fully-fledged repository by the deadline; rather a skeleton that I can build up from while I develop my audiovisual / narrative project further.

+# SECOND HALF

+I realized that I needed to scale down this project in order to be successful in my other classes as larger and larger projects were being assigned.
+The bulk of the work now consisted of repetitve file creation/ renaming so that the style sheet and the main page could properly communicate.
+A large amount of time was spent looking for each file/ redownloading files that I could not locate on my drive.
+Additionally, navigating the files in Visual Studio Code has started to become tedious due to the amount of files present.
+I imagine using folders would remedy this, but everytime I attemped, a new, more frustrating issue would occur.

+## WHAT HAS BEEN COMPLETED

+- There is now a subtle glow around each point
+- Each link autoplays a piece of music
+- Points are distributed relatively randomly
+- Titles appear when point is hovered over
+- Framework for expanding

+## WHAT I WAS NOT ABLE TO ACHIEVE

+- The movement features proved to be extremely frustrating to even find resources on, let alone attempt to implement.
+It would be doable, but this class is only 2 credits out of my 20 total this semester, so I decided that I shouldn't sink too much time into this.
+- Audio for hovering over each star: This ended up being something I forgot about attempting to do until the last hours of working on it.
+- Links that affect each other: This would be something I would get to once most other features were fully implemented.
+- Narrative aspects: Was not as much of priority as figuring out the rest of the functions of the site.

+## BUGS

+- As of writing this, a test cursor sometimes appers
+- The main page's audio works about 30% of the time
+- Titles will occasionally not load
+- The glow feature does not seem to be working in the ways expected, and is faulty to a point of not being able to tell what the issue really is.

+## GOALS

+ This site is something that I want to continue to chip away at over time.
+I would like to achieve everything that I had conceptualized for the proposal, but with my current skill set, it was not as reasonable a goal as I had thought.
+Overall, I am glad that this project has helped me realize where I need to focus my skills, as well as it has given me an excuse to work on more forms of media that relate to my project.